SwitchbladeBot/switchblade/README.md

   </p>
 </div>

-## A completely open-source Discord bot project
+## The open source Discord bot
-**Switchblade** is an open-source multi purpose Discord bot, built for those who want structure quality, fine command organization, user enjoyability and ease of access when it comes to host it by yourself.
-Switchblade isn't supposed to be your average Discord bot.
-The objective of the project is to create a bot that does as many things as possible (just like an actual switchblade), and it also brings a new whole world of modularity and personal configuration, so that you can equip it with your favorite tools.
+**Switchblade** is a free and open source solution to all of your server managing problems, built from scratch with code organization and quality in mind.
+Want some music for your server?
+We've got you covered.
+Maybe you want a good anti-spam solution?
+We've got you covered.
+How about economy?
+Well, you probably got it by now.
+[Like the idea?
+Click here to invite Switchblade to your server](http://invite.switchblade.xyz/)

 ## Contributing
 You want to help?
 Great!
 There are many ways to do it: